kevfev/AutomanPy/README.md

 #### EstimateOutcome Class Methods
 ##### EstimateOutcome.isConfident()
-Description
-    Indicates if the outcome of the task is a confident estimate
+*Description* : Indicates if the outcome of the task is a confident estimate
-Returns
-    `boolean` : True if the outcome met the desired confidence level and interval, False otherwise
+*Returns* : `boolean` - True if the outcome met the desired confidence level and interval, False otherwise

 ##### EstimateOutcome.isLowConfidence()
-Description
-    Indicates if the outcome of the task is a low confidence estimate
+*Description* :Indicates if the outcome of the task is a low confidence estimate
-Returns
-    `boolean` : True if the outcome was a low confidence estimate, False otherwise
+*Returns* : `boolean` - True if the outcome was a low confidence estimate, False otherwise

 ##### EstimateOutcome.isOverBudget()
-Description
-    Indicates if the outcome of the task is over budget or not
+*Description* : Indicates if the outcome of the task is over budget or not
-Returns
-    `boolean` : True if the outcome was over budget, False otherwise
+*Returns* : `boolean` - True if the outcome was over budget, False otherwise